 Academic integrity and research ethics are fundamental to the practice of science.
-Duke has attempted to create a rigorous and relevant program for its students to train them in the highest standards for conducting research.
-Specifically, Duke Medical School has spearheaded a program in Responsible Conduct in Research (RCR) with its Annual First-Year Biomedical PhD Student Ethics Retreat which has been on-going for more than 20 years.
-Currently, biomedical PhD students are required to participate in three different RCR courses that comprise 18 hours of RCR credit.
-Students must complete written assessments to receive course credit, which is formally tracked by the university registrar to ensure that all RCR requirements are met prior to graduation.
+We have attempted to create a rigorous and relevant program to train students in the highest standards for conducting research.
+All biomedical PhD students are required to participate in four different face-to-face RCR courses for a total of 20 contact hours.
+To receive credit for RCR training, students complete written assessments and course credit is formally tracked by the university registrar to ensure that all RCR requirements are met prior to graduation.

 First-Year Ethics Retreat

 All first year biomedical PhD students (usually about 100 per year) attend this retreat on the weekend prior to the start of classes in August.
 The retreat includes lectures and small group discussions led by biomedical faculty that cover topics essential to RCR training as designated by NIH.
 12 hr credit for GS710.